awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    +  `log_statement_stats`
    + `log_temp_files `

-1. Fixed a bug whereby the SQL command "ALTER FUNCTION \.\.\.
+1. Fixed a bug in which the SQL command "ALTER FUNCTION \.\.\.
 OWNER TO \.\.\." might fail with error "improper qualified name \(too many dotted names\)"\.

-1. Fixed a bug whereby a crash could occur while committing a transaction with more than two million subtransactions\.
+1. Fixed a bug in which a crash could occur while committing a transaction with more than two million subtransactions\.

 1. Fixed a bug in community PostgreSQL code related to GIN indexes which can cause the Aurora Storage volume to become unavailable\.

-1. Fixed a bug whereby an Aurora PostgreSQL replica of an RDS for PostgreSQL instance might fail to start, reporting error: "PANIC: could not locate a valid checkpoint record"\.
+1. Fixed a bug in which an Aurora PostgreSQL replica of an RDS for PostgreSQL instance might fail to start, reporting error: "PANIC: could not locate a valid checkpoint record"\.

-1. Fixed a bug whereby passing an invalid parameter to the `aurora_stat_backend_waits` function could cause a crash\.
+1. Fixed a bug in which passing an invalid parameter to the `aurora_stat_backend_waits` function could cause a crash\.

 **Known issues**